While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

 Where: Eissalon am Schwedenplatz, Franz-Josefs-Kai 17, 1010

-If you’re on a budget this summer, this option is for you.
+If you’re on a budget this summer, this tip is for you.
 Instead of meeting friends at bars and restaurants, set up your own little pop-up bar in the many funky public spaces that Vienna offers, that are perfect for summer drinks with friends.
-We made a list of these cool urban hangouts for you – check it out, here.
+We made a list of these cool urban hangouts for you.

 1st option: Don’t be shy – everybody does it.
 Well, at least those people that like showing off their nipples or the beauty spot just above their bikini bottom waistband.
 It’s a typical sight in Vienna to see people lying topless in the grass of Vienna’s many urban parks.